 As previously detailed in the First Interim Report, the Receiver discovered that two of the Properties had an outstanding mortgage at the time of her appointment.
-Both of the mortgaged properties have since been sold and closed, and the outstanding respective mortgage balance was paid off at the time of closing.
+Both of the mortgaged properties have since been sold and closed, and the outstanding respective mortgage balances were paid off at closing.